jdodgen/MQTT-home/README.md

 It has a protocol to let the IP devices report their configurationsimular to how z2m works
 Zigbee and IP devices are stored in a sqlite3 database in a common format.
 it MQTT publishes a compressed JSON of all devices and features. for use of other MQTT devices.
-# It is only configuration manager
+# It is only a "configuration manager"
 its job is to only collect store and distibute the configuration that is all.
+Other automation systems use configuration file for the MQTT messages comunicate with "things".